borahuho/DevOps14/README.md

 # DevOps14

 This vagrant will install 3 Linux Ubuntu machines, 2x node server and 1 ubuntu server with Ansible.
+This DevOps will show how network automation works with Cisco routers.
 It will add some default users, groups and directory's.
-This Vagrant is to practice with Ansible.
+This Vagrant is to practice with Ansible and Cisco routers.
 This repository is intended for educational purpose only.